zhengwanbo/ConvergedRAG/docs/references/python_api_reference.md

   This discourages the model from repeating the same information by penalizing words that have already appeared in the conversation.
 Defaults to `0.2`.
 - `frequency penalty`: `float`
   Similar to the presence penalty, this reduces the model’s tendency to repeat the same words frequently.
 Defaults to `0.7`.
-- `max_token`: `int`
-  The maximum length of the model's output, measured in the number of tokens (words or pieces of words).
-Defaults to `512`.
-If disabled, you lift the maximum token limit, allowing the model to determine the number of tokens in its responses.

 ##### prompt: `Chat.Prompt`